paddy-exe/paddy-exe.github.io/content/en/posts/how-to-use-scons-with-cpp-package-managers/index.md

 Hello World!
 ```

+Congrats!!! 🥳🥳🥳 Now you know how to integrate third-party libraries using vcpkg into your build process with SCons.

 ### conan

+> [!INFO]
+> No need to recreate the following project structure yourself by hand.
+You can check it out [here](https://github.com/paddy-exe/conan-simple-scons-test)

 For using the conan package manager we assume similarly to the last sections the following folder structure: